sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 You were promptly tackled to the floor, screwdriver clattering to the ground.

-"MY DEAR FRIEND, FRIEND!" cheered a familiarly bitcrushed voice as they nuzzled into your cheek.
-"How wonderful to see you return to the waking world!"
+"MY DEAR FRIEND, FRIEND!" cheered a familiarly bitcrushed voice as they lay atop you, nuzzling into your cheek.
+"How wonderful to see my companion return to the waking world!"

+"...*Jevil*?"
+You blinked, dazed as you stared up at the fuzzy purple face.

+"You remember me!"
+He cried cheerfully.

 ----